tstec-innovo/imke-docs/02.Guides/02.DeletingACluster/default.en.md

 ---

 It's quick and simple to delete Clusters in iMKE.
-The only prerequisiste is that you need an existing Cluster in an iMKE Project.
+The only prerequisiste is that you need a running Cluster in an iMKE Project.